St. Pete leaders request report on Tropicana Field damage following Hurricane Milton

-Council Member Brandi Gabbard of District Two submitted the request, and wants the report by the Nov.
+Council Member Brandi Gabbard of District Two submitted the request and wants the report by the Nov.
 21 City Council Meeting.

-This comes after City Council approved about $6.5 million to start the cleanup process at its meeting last week.
+This comes after the City Council approved about $6.5 million to start the cleanup process at its meeting last week.
 The money will come from the city’s $22 million deductible with the Trop’s insurers.
 St. Pete’s current agreement with the Tampa Bay Rays requires the city to make repairs, but that’s different in the new stadium’s deal.

 PREVIOUS: City approves $6.5M to clean up and protect Rays stadium after Hurricane Milton